pudly/schmopera-hugo/content/articles/i-used-to-sing.md

 "Oh, we used to sing."

 Depending on your definition of success and how you measure your worth, we may, none of us, be singers for at least another two years.
 Until then, the gigs will be few and far between, only allowing a certain number of household names to present the occasional virtual recital.
 We all know about the opera houses closing and the orchestra seasons dwindling long before the pandemic.
 This won't make matters any easier.

+> Who are you when you aren't singing?

 My plea to you, my friends, is to be gentle with yourselves and your self-worth.
 You may feel like you are becoming the person who used to perform.
 Whether it’s because you found another passion or because of the pandemic, we will always be colleagues.

-That's because the only thing we’ve ever been and will ever be is ourselves.
+That's because the only thing we've ever been and will ever be is ourselves.
 The only thing people will remember about you is how you treated them, how you made them feel.
 Knowing how magnificent you ridiculously talented people are, I will also remember your beautiful voices, of course.
 The point is that you don’t have to sing with Chicago Lyric or the Toronto Symphony to be worthwhile as artists.
 If you value your artistry, no one \[and no pandemic\] can take that away from you.

 Just as I hope you didn't judge our colleague with whom you were schmoozing at the beginning of our conversation, I hope you won’t judge yourself if you are currently making ends meet as someone's administrative assistant.
 I'll be blunt: this pandemic sucks.
 You, however, are amazing.